 Any student who submits for resignation or is dismissed from, or completes a program in SBMI must complete the official student clearance process.
-Such clearance is necessary to ensure that the student has met all obligations to specified offices in SBMI, UTHealth, and the Texas Medical Center.
+Such clearance is necessary to ensure that the student has met all obligations to specified offices in SBMI, UTHealth Houston, and the Texas Medical Center.
 A student clearance form and instructions for completing the clearance process may be obtained from the SBMI Office of Academic Affairs.

-Medical Leave of Absence
+Leave of Absence

-The purpose of a medical leave of absence (MLOA) is to provide students time away from campus for treatment of a physical or mental health condition.
-The authority to grant a MLOA and permission to return from a MLOA resides with the Associate Dean for Student, Faculty, and Community Affairs.
+The purpose of a leave of absence is to provide students time away from campus for personal reasons.
+The authority to grant a leave of absence and permission to return from a leave of absence resides with the Associate Dean for Student, Faculty, and Community Affairs.
 Each leave is individualized based on the needs of the student and handled on a case-by-case basis.
+A leave of absence may not exceed a period one year.
+If a student is absent for more than one year, the student must apply for readmission to the program.
 For additional information, please contact the SBMI Office of Academic Affairs.